flutter/website/src/docs/cookbook/navigation/passing-data.md

   path: /docs/cookbook/networking/fetch-data
 ---

-Oftentimes, we not only want to navigate to a new screen, but also pass some data to the screen as well.
-For example, we often want to pass information about the item we tapped on.
+Often, you not only want to navigate to a new screen, but also pass data to the screen as well.
+For example, you might want to pass information about the item that's been tapped.

-Remember: Screens are Just Widgets&trade;.
-In this example, we'll create a List of Todos.
-When a todo is tapped on, we'll navigate to a new screen (Widget) that displays information about the todo.
+Remember: Screens are Just Widgets.
+In this example, create a list of todos.
+When a todo is tapped, navigate to a new screen (widget) that displays information about the todo.

-## Directions
+This recipe uses the following steps:

-  1. Define a Todo class
+  1. Define a todo class.
-  2. Display a List of Todos
+  2. Display a list of todos.
-  3. Create a Detail Screen that can display information about a todo
+  3. Create a detail screen that can display information about a todo.
-  4. Navigate and pass data to the Detail Screen
+  4. Navigate and pass data to the detail screen.

-## 1. Define a Todo class
+## 1. Define a todo class

-First, we'll need a simple way to represent Todos.
-For this example, we'll create a class that contains two pieces of data: the title and description.
+First, you need a simple way to represent todos.
+For this example, create a class that contains two pieces of data: the title and description.

 <!-- skip -->